-Zen Garland Order Core Practices
+Core Practices

 All Zen Garland Order practices are meant to awaken practitioners to the multiple perspectives of reality, “boundlessness” (sunyata), and to guide them to manifest that realization with authenticity and integrity in their personal lives.
-“Seeing into the nature of things” (kensho”) reveals the identity and shared relationships of all creation, including our seemingly individual selves.

 We believe that experiencing reality as our identity with all creation is the fundamental and necessary ground for the ethical transformation of our values, motivations, and priorities.
 But awakening is not enough.
 We must continue our lifelong spiritual journey by facing the more profound and difficult task: how to live this dynamic unity in the indeterminacy, fluidity, and diversity of daily life.

-A Mentoring Relationship with a Zen Garland Order Teacher
+Study Relationship with a Zen Teacher

 Zen study-practice takes place in private individual sessions in person or online with one of our teachers of your choice.
 Zen Garland Teachers have trained for decades in Zen and many other life skills.
 They have been recognized for their maturity, integrity, ethical nature, spiritual accomplishments, and capacity to care for others.